What is Group Therapy?

 Socialization and Interpersonal Learning – The group provides a safe environment to socialize and connect as well as observe and try new ways of socializing and connecting.

-Existential Factors – Group provides an opportunity to talk about, experience, and relate with others around common existential factors.
+Existential Factors – The group provides an opportunity to talk about, experience, and relate with others around common existential factors.
 It can help people gain perspective and cope with some hard truths about life, death, and existence.

 The main function of a support group is to provide comfort, solace, and connection between group members.
-Often times these are focused around a specific theme, such as grief, or parents of struggling teens.
+Often these are focused on a specific theme, such as grief, or parents of struggling teens.
 There can be (and often is) processing of feelings and reactions, but it is not the focal point.
-Support groups are a beneficial form of counseling and can be time limited (eg 8 weeks) or they can be ongoing.
+Support groups are a beneficial form of counseling and can be time-limited (eg 8 weeks) or they can be ongoing.

 SKILLS BASED AND EDUCATIONAL GROUPS

-These groups generally focus around learning helpful information about specific topics.
-This can include, the psychological affects of addiction, or organizational skills.
+These groups generally focus on learning helpful information about specific topics.
+This can include, the psychological effects of addiction, or organizational skills.
 Sometimes these groups can focus on a workbook or have worksheets to help facilitate learning.
-These groups can also teach people specific skills like assertiveness, relaxation, or coping with extreme emotions.
-Often, members will be lead in an exercise or given an opportunity to practice the skills they are learning in the group.
-Mostly these groups are time limited, 10 weeks, or after the group finishes a workbook or a specific set of exercises.
+These groups can also teach people specific skills like DBT, assertiveness, relaxation, or coping with extreme emotions.
+Often, members will be led in an exercise or allowed to practice the skills they are learning in the group.
+Mostly these groups are time-limited, 10 weeks, or after the group finishes a workbook or a specific set of exercises.